Q: How did you become aware of me?

-To be eligible, Delegates must successfully complete the Congress of Future Medical Leaders in June 2017 and receive the Academy’s Award of Excellence, complete an application for the credit with Washington Adventist University, and submit an essay on “My Vision for the Future of Medicine.”
+To be eligible, Delegates must successfully complete the Congress of Future Medical Leaders and receive the Academy’s Award of Excellence, complete an application for the credit with Washington Adventist University, and submit an essay on “My Vision for the Future of Medicine.”

 The credit will be issued on a pass-fail basis.
 Payment of $250 for the college credit must be made.